-How Gut Bacteria Affects the Brain and Body
+How Gut Bacteria Affect the Brain and Body

 Before looking at how to replenish gut bacteria, you need to understand how it may be affecting you.
 This will tell you if you have a gut bacteria imbalance.

 Hardly anyone considers how their mental health could be linked to their gut health.
-However, this is one of the most obvious signs that your gut health could be suffering.
+However, this is one of the most obvious signs that your gut health could suffer.

-Gut microbes produce neurotransmitters such as dopamine, norepinephrine, acetylcholine, and GABA, all of which have an effect on the brain.
-Most notably, concentration, mood, anxiety, and motivation are all affected by your gut bacteria and the number of neurotransmitters that are being produced.
-Depression, anxiety, and the ability to control and process emotions are all symptoms of bad gut health.
+Gut microbes produce neurotransmitters such as dopamine, norepinephrine, acetylcholine, and GABA, all of which affect the brain.
+Concentration, mood, anxiety, and motivation are all affected by your gut bacteria and the number of neurotransmitters produced.
+Depression, stress, and the ability to control and process emotions are all symptoms of poor gut health.

 Your metabolism is also adversely affected by bad gut health.
-This can eventually lead to issues such as type-2 diabetes, heart disease, and obesity.
-Inflammatory bowel diseases such as Crohn's disease and ulcerative colitis are caused by a lack of anti-inflammatory gut bacteria.
+This can eventually lead to type-2 diabetes, heart disease, and obesity.
+A lack of anti-inflammatory gut bacteria causes inflammatory bowel diseases such as Crohn's disease and ulcerative colitis.
 This also makes developing arthritis more likely.

 Gut Bacteria in Health and Disease

 Gut health and disease go hand in hand.
-Therefore an excellent way to combat bad health is to rebuild good bacteria in the stomach.
-The healthier the gut, the healthier the body that surrounds it.
+Therefore an excellent way to combat bad health is to rebuild good bacteria.
+The healthier the heart, the healthier the body that surrounds it.

 Can Gut Bacteria Cause Weight Gain?

-The enzymes contained within your gut bacteria help you break down and process food.
-Every person is different when it comes to the composition of bacteria in their gut, which means some people are more likely to suffer from obesity than others.
+The enzymes in your gut bacteria help you break down and process food.
+Every person is different regarding the composition of bacteria in their gut, which means some people are more likely to suffer from obesity than others.

-Of course, what you eat has a huge effect on gut health and your overall weight, but gut bacteria composition can mean the difference between staying slim easily and struggling to keep off the pounds.
+Of course, what you eat dramatically affects gut health and your overall weight.
+Still, gut bacteria composition can mean staying slim easily and struggling to keep off the pounds.

 Can Gut Bacteria Affect Mental Health?

-Since gut microbes produce neurotransmitters, their role in your overall mental health is huge.
-Bad gut health can lead to a variety of mental health issues, such as depression and anxiety.
+Since gut microbes produce neurotransmitters, their role in mental health is enormous.
+Bad gut health can lead to various mental health issues, such as depression and anxiety.

 Gut Bacteria and COVID-19